jaypalexa/baseballink/pages/magazine/vol_1_no_3/bi_vol_1_no_3_tom_tresh.md

 	<hr />

   <p>
 		<em>Todd Newville lives in Oklahoma City and has a wife named Melissa.
 A journalism graduate from the University of Oklahoma in 1992, he has written about all sports ranging from basketball to bowling.
-He currently is editor for a publication called Pro Rodeo World &mdash; but baseball is truly his passion.</em>
+He currently is editor for a publication called Pro Rodeo World&mdash;but baseball is truly his passion.</em>
   </p>

 </section>